Is Red Wine Healthy For Your Gut?

-Alright, so drinking red wine, right?
-It's calming, it's delicious, but it gives you more than just that.
-And while we kind of know obviously that alcohol is not usually associated with the picture of health, but drinking wine and especially that red wine has also been linked to a multitude of benefits.
+Alright, so drinking red wine; it's calming, it's delicious, but it's more than just that.
+And while we kind of know that alcohol is not usually associated with the picture of health, drinking wine and especially that red wine has also been linked to a multitude of benefits.

-So of course, like any other alcoholic beverage, wine has its downfalls when it comes to maintaining good health.
-And some red wines have actually too much sugar in them and that creates inflammation in our bodies.
+Of course, like any other alcoholic beverage, wine has its downfalls when it comes to maintaining good health.
+And, some red wines have actually too much sugar in them and that creates inflammation in our bodies.

 So while they're being processed, they're adding extra sugar and that extra sugar creates that inflammation, which then sets our guts up for the inability to digest the wine well or properly.
-And it worsens our digestive system.
+Which worsens our digestive system.

 So what's the trick?
-You wanna find a wine that has no added sugars there are a couple of brands out there and maybe more than just what I'll list here, but one is gonna be Dry Farm wine and also there's Fit Wine where they have no added sugar.
+You want to find a wine that has no added sugars.
+There are a couple of brands out there and maybe more than just what I'll list here, but one good one id Dry Farm wine and there's also Fit Wine.

 And an imbalance of good microbes or flora in comparison to bad flora can lead to these adverse health issues going on in our gut, which are things you might find as a reduced immune system.
 It can also cause things like weight gain or even high cholesterol.

-And so a person's gut microbiome that has much more diversity in it is gonna be a marker for good health.
-So why am I telling you all about the microbiome and our gut flora?
+So, a person's gut microbiome that has much more diversity in it is going to be a marker for good health.
+Why am I telling you all about the microbiome and our gut flora?

 Well, what happened was that researchers found and observed our gut microbiota of red wine drinkers actually contained more diversity and variety of flora than the non-red wine drinkers.
-So that's pretty fun, right?
+That's pretty fun, right?